 • Or, from the Design View, click the Sample View tab.
 If you are not already connected to a data store, the Schema Editor prompts you to provide your connection information.
-For detailed information about how to specify connection information, Connecting to a Data Store on page 36.
+For detailed information about how to specify connection information, Connecting to a Data Store.